no-mixing-controlled-and-uncontrolled

 Why is this bad?

-is either controlled or uncontrolled.
+A <input /> is either controlled or uncontrolled.
 Mixing controlled and uncontrolled props can lead to bugs and unexpected behavior.

 Examples